MShazim/Simple-Calculator/README.md

 - **Basic Calculations:** Perform addition, subtraction, multiplication, and division operations.
 - **Light and Dark Theme:** Switch between a light and dark theme for personalized visual preferences.
+- **Responsive Design:** The calculator is designed to be responsive and works well on different devices, including desktops, tablets, and mobile phones.

 ## Screenshots